 - How To Write A Publisher Cover Letter

-Leverage this book proposal template to craft your own amazing proposal!
+Leverage this book proposal template to craft your own!

 Writing a book proposal is an important aspect of getting your book published if you choose to go the traditional publishing route.

-The book proposal sample shared in this article is a great starting point.
+The example of a book proposal shared in this article is a great starting point.
 Be sure to get a second pair of eyes on it to proofread it and help you think through your angles. e.g. another writer or even a writing coach!

-As you focus on your path to becoming an incredible author, check out our other articles on the best books for new authors and how authors get paid!
+As you focus on your path to becoming an incredible author, check out our other articles on the best books on writing for new authors and how authors get paid!